 Digitalization & Information Standards

-Identifying and driving adoption of information standards and supporting the introduction of digitalisation technologies
+Identifying and driving adoption of information standards and supporting the introduction of digitalization technologies

 Tackling the Digitalization Challenge

 Digitalization is a vast and dynamic area.
 Our efforts are focused on the foundational elements that need to be driven at the industry level.

 DISC is working on 4 theme areas in parallel.

 - To identify and progress new industry wide digitalization solutions

 - To drive adoption of existing solutions and standards